mukhoiran/ci-datatables/README.md

 # ci-datatables
-Documentation Codeigniter Datatables responsive with Ajax, Print to Excel and PDF
+Codeigniter Datatables responsive with Ajax, Print to Excel and PDF